Marzia Tedeschi

 Marzia Tedeschi is an Italian actress, who mainly stars in Italian and German films, TV shows and plays.
 She lives in Berlin.

-She was born on 16 March 1976 in Cittá della Pieve als Marzia Lucacchioni, Italy.
+She was born on 16 March 1976 in Cittá della Pieve as Marzia Lucacchioni, Italy.
 She graduated with honors in Theater and Performing arts in La Sapienza University of Rome in 2003.
-She studied acting in England and attended many acting workshops along with her versatile work in theater and in the small and big screen.
-Marzia holds great experience and knowledge in the Stanislavsky-Strasberg method, in Theater and Performing arts and lately in the Sandy Meisner Technique.
-She studies often with the English acting coach Mike Bernardin at the Actor Space of Berlin.
-Lately she attended the European Masterclass "The power of the actor" with the American coach Ivana Chubbuck in Berlin in 2015.
+She studied acting in England and attended many acting workshops, while working in theater, television, and film.
+Marzia was trained in the Stanislavsky-Strasberg method and the Sandy Meisner Technique, and studies often with the English acting coach Mike Bernardin at the Actor Space of Berlin.
+In 2015, she attended the European Masterclass "The power of the actor" with the American coach Ivana Chubbuck in Berlin.